Wretched and Divine: The Story of the Wild Ones: Guest appearances

 Black Veil Brides revealed through social media that several guests artists were to appear on album:

 On August 27, they tweeted that William Control (Aiden) had joined them in the studio to contribute to the album: "@williamcontrol joined us #inthestudio today!"
 William also appeared on the set of Black Veil Brides' upcoming music video, playing as the voice of F.E.A.R. (it is to be assumed that the reason he appeared in the studio on August 27, is that he is also the voice of F.E.A.R. on the album).

 On Friday, August 31, they posted a picture to their Facebook page with the caption "It's a good Friday in the studio!
 Our good pal Bert McCracken from The Used is throwing down some awesomeness on our album!!!"
-Andy also tweeted about Bert's studio visit, saying "Stoked to have @bro_mccracken in the studio today doing some vox #BVB2013".
+Andy also tweeted about Bert's studio visit, saying "Stoked to have @bro_mccracken in the studio today doing some vox (vocals) #BVB2013".

 WWE used "In the End" as one of the official theme songs for the 2012 Hell in a Cell event.